acenet-arc/command_the_cloud/_episodes/installing-cli.md

 # Installing OpenStack CLI

 We will install the OpenStack CLI into a Python virtual environment.
 Virtual environments allow you to isolate multiple python environments from each other to avoid different versions of the same packages clashing with each other.
-It also makes it easy to remove no longer needed python modules and applications by just removing the virtual environment folder they were installed into.
+It also makes it easy to remove no longer needed python modules and applications by just removing the virtual environment folder.
 Lets create a new virtual environment into which we will install the OpenStack CLI.

 ~~~
 $ virtualenv pyenvopst